Continuing Education for SLPs

 Medical SLP Collective

-The Medical SLP Collective* is a subscription-based membership group whose goal is to help SLPs practice at the top of our license and provide the best possible care for our patients.
+The Medical SLP Collective* is a subscription-based membership group.
+The Collective helps SLPs practice at the top of their license by providing high-quality training, resources, and access to experts.

 The resources fall under these categories: